UVADS/error-handling/python/README.md

 - Critical

 ### Filename
-This should be the full path to your error log file.
+This is the full path to your error log file.

 ### Filemode
 The mode in which your `filename` is opened.
 The default is `a` for append.

 ### Format
 The format of the log message.
 This is a string that can contain select output from your code.

 ```python
 import logging